Paul Romanuk: NHL and IIHF play-by-play

-He did National Hockey League play-by-play for the NHL on TSN from 1989 until 2001.
-Prior to 1994, Romanuk was the secondary TSN hockey play-by-play voice behind Jim Hughson.
+He did National Hockey League play-by-play for the TSN Hockey from 1989 until 2001.
+Before 1994, Romanuk was the secondary TSN hockey play-by-play voice behind Jim Hughson.
 Hughson left TSN and from the 1994–95 season to the 1997–98 season (when the network lost national NHL rights) Romanuk was the network's lead NHL play-by-play announcer.
 From 1998 to 2001 he was the English-language television voice of the Montreal Canadiens' regional broadcasts on TSN.

 He was best known in Canada for his play-by-play work of international hockey on TSN, where he called virtually every major IIHF tournament from 1990 until he left the network in early 2001.
 He covered the NHL Entry Draft from 1987 to '93 and 1997 as a reporter, and from 1994 to '96 and 1998 as a co-host.
 He also co-hosted the program Baseball Tonight.

 In November 1992, while covering the Vanier Cup with TSN as a sideline reporter, he was literally picked up and carried around the field in good-natured celebration by Queen's fans after the game had ended, shortly after interviewing MVP Brad Elberg.
 He has not covered a Vanier Cup since then.

 Romanuk has also shared a production credit on CHL Sunday Night on TSN and also on Rogers Sportsnet's presentation of the Spengler Cup hockey tournament.
 He has also worked at six Olympic Games (Sydney, Salt Lake City, Athens, Beijing, Vancouver and London), covering a variety of sports for CBC, TSN and CTV.